SoftwareDefinedBuildings/BearLoc/bearloc/doc/rest.rst

 Server REST Resources
 ========================

 BearLoc server provides an RESTful interface for data post and get.
+All data between client and server are JSON array of JSON objects.
+A JSON object represents an event happened somewhere, mostly in client or server.
+Examples of event include a Wi-Fi access point signal strength aquisition, or user-reported location, or server-generated estiamted location of a device.
+We have some predefined :doc:`schema </schema>` of the JSON Obejct we are using for localization.

 Location